 The Get Growing Program is a mutual help early intervention program that responds to the needs of young people age 10-18 ( at school) or young adults 18-25 years.

-The program has built on the Grow’ 59 years of experience and success with peer group learning in prevention and recovery from mental illness.
+This program has built on the Grow’ over 60 years of experience and success with peer group learning in prevention and recovery from mental illness.
 Young people are very influenced by their peers however most of the mental health programs for young people are either clinical or online.
 Get Growing is different and highlight the importance of young people supporting each other to learn and grow.